dvgis/threebox-es6/README.md

 - Support for Object3D auto-centering, bounding box and floor projection.
 - Optimization for loading thousands of objects through cache.
 - Optimization of Camera perspective to have Raycast with pixel-precision level.
-- Check out [v2.0.9 change log](https://github.com/jscastro76/threebox/blob/master/CHANGELOG.md#209) for more detail.
+- Check out [change log](https://github.com/jscastro76/threebox/blob/master/CHANGELOG.md) for more detail.

 <br>